rapidDevGroup/autoCMS/README.md

 # autoCMS
 Automatically create a CMS using class names and data attributes in plain HTML/JavaScript/CSS site.
-PHP experience isn't needed.
+PHP experience isn't needed, however, PHP is needed on the target server.

 ## Who Uses This
 This is for people who do not wish to use a complicated site management system like WordPress, Drupal, Joomla, or any other complicated system.
 This is for people who design simple HTML/Javascript/CSS sites and want to easily add a Content Management System without any hassle or learning a server side language and database system.